 If 2020 taught us anything, it must be the knowledge that cybercriminals stop for nothing.

-The only form of business that seems to left untouched, or otherwise, have been thriving in 2020 is the creation and operation of malicious software.
+The only form of business that seems to be left untouched, or otherwise, has been thriving in 2020 is the creation and operation of malicious software.

 For its number, you can see that Malware detections on Windows business computers have decreased by 24% overall.
 Yet, detections for HackTools and Spyware on Windows increased dramatically by 147% and 24%, respectively.